Free sewing patterns: how to make a beach dress

 Beach dress pattern instructions

-Start by drawing a rectangle 2 meters long and 1 meter wide.
 Mark the center of this rectangle as point X. Mark the medians of the rectangle which intersect in X.

-Distance C – X is 4 cm.
+Distance C to X is 1.5″.

 Use the French curve tool (or draw it freehand) to draw curves between A – C, C – B, B – D and D – A. These lines will form the neckline.